IRB/IACUC Ethical Approval

 All projects with human subjects and/or animal research must have up-to-date ethical approval documentation at all times.
 It is the responsibility of the institution/organization’s project program staff to ensure that JDRF receives required, up-to-date documentation throughout the duration of the project.

-Ethical approval forms submitted in a language other English require a cover letter signed by the awardee’s department head (in English) verifying the content of the form, which must also be submitted via GMP.
+Ethical approval forms submitted in a language other English require a cover letter signed by the awardee’s department head (in English) verifying the content of the form, which must also be submitted via RMS360.

 For all Multi Project Grants an IRB/IACUC approval must be submitted, if applicable, for each project and core.
 If the approval is not specific to that particular project/core, grantees must electronically submit the additional IRB/IACUC form, signed by an administrative official, stating that the particular project/core is covered by the approved protocol.